onap/doc/docs/platform/architecture/index.rst

 This allows for the distribution of models and policy among various ONAP modules such as the Service Orchestrator (SO), Controllers, Data Collection, Analytics and Events (DCAE), Active and Available Inventory (A&AI).
-These components use common services that support access control.
+These components use common services that support security (access control, secure communication), logging and configuration data.

 Orchestration
 ^^^^^^^^^^^^^